-Defence tech is currently experiencing an unprecedented boom.
-Indeed, many IT specialists channeled their efforts into the development of defence projects.
+MilTech is currently experiencing an unprecedented boom.
+Indeed, many IT specialists channelled their efforts into the development of defence projects.

-For example, start-ups which before the war used to develop drone management software for peaceful purposes like delivery of goods or fields aeration, switched to the use of drones for military purposes.
+For example, start-ups which, before the war, used to develop drone management software for peaceful purposes like delivery of goods or field aeration, switched to manufacturing drones for military purposes.

-As a result, a number of defence tech companies reached the next level of development in a different specialisation, including aero vehicles of different types and purposes, anti-drone technologies, robotic systems, and software systems aimed at operating the above mechanisms.
+As a result, a number of MilTech companies reached the next level of development in a different specialisation, including multi-purpose aero vehicles of different types, anti-drone technologies, robotic systems, and software systems aimed at operating the above mechanisms.